 I write about literature, history and theology.
 I have a BA in Russian and German and an MPhil in Modern European History from the University of Cambridge.
-I will begin a second BA in Theology at Harris Manchester College, Oxford, in 2015.
+I began a second BA in Theology at Harris Manchester College, Oxford, in 2015; this is why my recent blogging life has been quite so quiet.

 I have been a contributor to the collective litblog Vulpes Libris since 2008.
 You can find my collected posts here.
 My Project SJ, a growing collection of interviews, reviews and reflections on Jesuit vocation and identity, launched in July 2014.
 I am a regular book reviewer at The Tablet and a frequent contributor to their Speed Reading column.